The Ultimate Guide for Probate in Florida

 The involved parties, including the decedent’s family, the personal representative, or in the case of a will contest, the contestor must have legal assistance if they will get whatever is due to them from the decedent’s estate.

 Filing Fees and Attorney Fees

-In Florida, filing fees for documents, petitions, claims with the court vary from county to county.
+In Florida, filing fees for documents, petitions, and claims with the court vary from county to county.
 The exact cost of filing will need to be verified at the actual county where estate administration is taking place.
 In Jacksonville, filing fees are not usually higher than $500.

 The fee for the PR’s attorney is a crucial part of estate settlements, and the Florida Statutes already set out guidelines for this compensation.
-If the compensation guideline isn’t followed, it’ll simply be because all the parties involved in the estate administration have agreed upon a different structure for compensations which they’ll follow.
+If the compensation guideline isn’t followed, it’ll simply be because all the parties involved in the estate administration have agreed upon a different structure for compensation which they’ll follow.